hidny/MikeTsCubeCode/README.md

 	* Find N=17 by creating a program that slices up the problem into 1000ish digestible pieces, and running multiple CPUs on it at the same time.
 	* To see the template I'll be working off of, see: https://github.com/hidny/weirdMathStuff/blob/master/cuboidNetSearch/READ_ME.md
 		* I might bother to attach a GUI that has the option of stopping the program and explaining a bit about the program
 		* Once it's set up, I will run the program on 3 cores of my laptop for about 2 weeks and get the answer for N = 17.
 (I hope)
+			* Update: this program is currently running, and will take under 3 weeks.

 * Once I find the answer for N=17:
 	* I'll announce it to everyone including Kevin Gong once the README is cleaned up